mlcommons/power-dev/ptd_client_server/README.md

 * `LABEL` is a human-readable label.
   The label is used later both on the client and the server to distinguish between log directories.

-* If `-s`/`--send-logs` is enabled, then the loadgen log will be sent to the server and stored alongside the power log.

 ## Usage Example